-NURS FPX 8045 Assessment 7
+- NURS FPX 8045 Assessment 7 Conceptualizing a Potential Project

 Conceptualizing a Potential Project

 A significant component of the Doctor of Nursing Practice (DNP) program in Cleaveland Clinic is developing a plan to deal with the absence of measures to protect patients from falls and injuries.
-Its Leapfrog rating is above average in patient harm caused by falls; the existing measures implemented at the hospital are not compatible with the best practices that range the patient’s safety at risk (Leapfrog Group, 2024).
+Its Leapfrog rating is above average in patient harm caused by falls; the existing measures implemented at the hospital are not compatible with the best practices that put the patient’s safety at risk (Leapfrog Group, 2024).

-The results of this meta-analysis of the studies provide the basis for the development of a significant, complex, and varied prevention approach to decrease the possibility of falls, which involve both the physical environment and technological elements and the psychological parameters of exercise and balance training and the educational and psychological factors such as fear of falling.
+The results of this meta-analysis of the studies provide the basis for the development of a significant, complex, and varied prevention approach to decrease the possibility of falls, which involves both the physical environment and technological elements and the psychological parameters of exercise and balance training and the educational and psychological factors such as fear of falling.
 Since the DNP curriculum focuses on discovery that aims at enhancing the practice of healthcare and patients’ outcomes, thinking and implementing a project, such as this one at Cleaveland Clinic, is inherent in the curriculum.

 Introduction and PICOT Question